 Redeemable shares allow the company to redeem the shares if they wish to do so in the future.
 Less commonly, it might also mean that shareholders would also have the option to sell them back to the company.

-The option to redeem the shares could happen on a certain date, generally, the redemption price of this class of share will depend on the terms layout in the constitution.
-It should also be noted that a company can only redeem these shares out its profits and new share issue proceeds, which may make it harder to redeem in the first place.
+The option to redeem the shares could happen on a certain date, generally, the redemption price of this class of shares will depend on the terms laid out in the constitution.
+It should also be noted that a company can only redeem these shares out of its profits and new share issue proceeds, which may make it harder to redeem in the first place.

 Cumulative Preference Shares